-- (i) The Firm does not have any Benami property, where any proceeding has been initiated or pending against the Firm for holding any Benami property. - (ii) The Firm does not have any transactions with companies struck off. - (iii) The Firm have not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) The Firm have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Firm (Ultimate Beneficiaries) or (b) provide any guarantee security or the like to er on behalf of the Ultimate Beneficiaries. - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (v) The Firm have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Firm shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee security or the like on behalf of the Ultimate Beneficiaries
+- (i) The Firm does not have any Benami property, where any proceeding has been initiated or pending against the Firm for holding any Benami property. - (ii) The Firm does not have any transactions with companies struck off. - (iii) The Firm has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (iv) The Firm has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:

+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Firm (Ultimate Beneficiaries) or

+(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries

+(v) The Firm have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Firm shall:

+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or